nodejs/node/doc/api/util.md

 ## util.inherits(constructor, superConstructor)

-_Note: usage of `util.inherits()` is discouraged.
-Please use ES6 `class` and `extends` to get language level inheritance support, including an unbroken inheritance chain._
+_Note: usage of util.inherits() is discouraged.
+Please use the ES6 `class` and `extends` keywords to get language level inheritance support.
+Also note that the two styles are semantically incompatible._

 Inherit the prototype methods from one [constructor][] into another.
 The prototype of `constructor` will be set to a new object created from